Bus Accident Injury Compensation Claims

 - If possible, take photographs of the scene of the accident - this can validate your account of events

-How soon should you contact a solicitor?
+How soon after the accident should you contact a solicitor?

-This will help as you will be able to provide the information needed when it is fresh in your mind, as well as your solicitor being better placed to make the necessary enquiries before issues arise, such as CCTV being wiped after a set period of time.
+This will help as you will be able to provide the information needed when it is fresh in your mind.
+Your solicitor will also be able to make the necessary enquiries before issues arise, such as CCTV being wiped after a set period of time.

 You have until 3 years after the accident to make a claim, so it does not stop you if you have already let time slip by, but the quicker you act the better your chances of a successful claim.

 It is usually sufficient to provide whatever details you know e.g. the bus route or service number, the time you got on it and where you got on.

-Personal injury law has, as a fundamental principle, to return a person to the position they would have been in if the accident or illness had not happened.
+Personal injury law aims, as a fundamental principle, to return a person to the position they would have been in if the accident or illness had not happened.

-The Courts recognise that a bus or coach accident can have a life-changing impact.
+The courts recognise that a bus or coach accident can have a life-changing impact.
 Compensation may be awarded: